-where $\hat{C}=\frac{\kappa}{2em_a^2f_a^2\cos \theta} \frac{E}{A}$ is a constant whose value is {\em a priori} unknown since the ratio $E/A$ (the electric field per area $A$) is not known.
-Indeed, nothing is known about the electric field $\vec{E}$ involved, except that it must be non-zero (otherwise one would have $\delta \theta =0$, i.e. no perturbation) and that it must point in the same direction as $\vec{B}$.
-Also, the area $A$ through which the magnetic field is assumed to penetrate is somewhat arbitrary, it can be the area enclosed by the SQUID but it could also be an arbitrary area different from the SQUID area, much bigger or much smaller.
-The only thing that matters is the ratio $E/A$.
-As $A$ is not specified, $E$ is not specified either.

-There is, however, a condition of constraint.
-Namely, axion physics is invariant under the transformation $\delta \theta \to \delta \theta +2 \pi$, as the cosine potential of the axion is periodic with period $2\pi$.
+While for a more detailed discussion of the underlying mathematics we refer to \cite{prl2013,pdu}, let us here give a simple physical argument why a SQUID-like interaction of the form (\ref{equality}) is the only consistent way to introduce a coupling between axion fields and Josephson junctions.
+Axions are described by a cosine potential $V(a)=m^2 f_a^2 (1-\cos \theta)$ in the angle variable $\theta =a/f_a$, and the physical effect of any perturbation $\delta \theta$ of the angle must be invariant under the transformation $\delta \theta \to \delta \theta +2 \pi$.
 Moreover, also SQUID physics is invariant under the transformation $\delta \varphi \to \delta \varphi +2 \pi$, as only the phase modulo $2\pi$ of the macroscopic wave function matters.
-Whatever the interaction between SQUIDS and axions, performing both transformations simultaneously should not change the physics.
-If we transform equation (\ref{C}) in this simultaneous way, we get
+Whatever the interaction between SQUIDs and axions, performing both transformations simultaneously should not change the physics.
+If we assume a linearized relation of the form

+with some unknown coupling constant $C$, then any physics should be invariant under the above transformations of increasing the angle perturbations by $2 \pi$ on either side.
+Hence

-Since $\delta \theta=\hat{C} \delta \varphi$ we thus obtain
+Since $\delta \varphi=C \delta \theta$ we thus obtain